 UCLA picked up the program in 2011, which, along with Yoga Works, is showcasing the power of the UZIT program in Los Angeles, specifically.
-The UCLA Health System has certified 150 of its caregivers as UZIT therapists; a fourth training program is scheduled this fall.
+The UCLA Health System has certified 150 of its caregivers as UZIT therapists; more training programs are offered annually.
 “What is unique about the UCLA model compared with other institutions is that our own employees are trained in the techniques as an adjunct to the clinical skills they already possess,” says Ellen Wilson, Director of Therapy Services at UCLA.
 The training is a 500-hour program, made up of 100 hours of clinical rotations, 50 hours of community service, and 350 hours of study.
 UZIT services are complimentary to patients – all they need is to request treatment.

 “I was gently eased into a chair and administered a soul-soothing treatment to my shoulders and neck.
 Now I know firsthand how beneficial these treatments are,” says a recent patient.
 The parent of a patient hospitalized in the cardiothoracic intensive care unit at UCLA noted, “I found the Urban Zen therapy performed by Denise Brown RN, to be a wonderful and innovative treatment modality which I feel greatly added to my daughter’s healing.
 These measures (of yoga and essential oils) eased her pain and discomfort and had a calm and soothing effect.”